-This walk starts in Weybourne and immediately takes you onto the cliffs.
+This short coastal walk starts in Weybourne and immediately takes you onto the cliffs.
 It’s a lovely cliff walk all the way to Sheringham and is a complete contrast to the salt marshes and beaches further to the west.
 It’s very easy to follow as you are literally just walking along the edge of the cliff.

 Depending on what time of year you walk along here, and at what time of day, you may have the pleasure of seeing the steam trains from the North Norfolk Railway chugging along.